Bone grafting and bone substitutes

-They are integrated into the tissue in the course of healing, and are then broken down gradually by the body‘s own metabolic processes.
+They are integrated into the tissue in the course of healing and are then broken down gradually by the body’s own metabolic processes.
 This process may take several years for Geistlich Bio-Oss® while Geistlich Bio-Gide® is broken down completely after a couple of months.

 Geistlich Bio-Oss® is made from the mineral part of the bones originating from Australian cattle.
 During manufacture, the organic constituents are removed, so that only the hard bone structure consisting of calcium compounds remains.

 Geistlich Bio-Gide® is a membrane prepared from collagen (animal of origin: pig).
-In the human body the protein collagen is the main component of skin and connective tissue.
+In the human body, the protein collagen is the main component of skin and connective tissue.
 The natural protein structure of Geistlich Bio-Gide® promotes wound healing and allows optimal bone regeneration by acting as a protective barrier.

 Some of your upper teeth share the same bone space with your sinuses (air cavities near your nose).
 If you lose one of those teeth, the bone around it can shrink away.
 In addition, the sinus space can expand downwards.
-The end result can be a combination of the sinus cavity being too close to the implant site, and not enough bone to support the implant.
+The end result can be a combination of the sinus cavity being too close to the implant site and not enough bone to support the implant.

 The treatment involves opening up a small area of the bone from the gum, and gently moving the sinus membrane up and away from the jaw.
-We then place the bone grafting material into the space where the sinus was, and stitch up the gums.
+We then place the bone grafting material into the space where the sinus was and stitch up the gums.
 Over time, the material bonds with your natural bone, forming a strong support for an implant.

-As the name suggests, this treatment is more about preserving your bone material than replacing bone which has been lost.
+As the name suggests, this treatment is more about preserving your bone material than replacing bone that has been lost.
 When you lose a tooth, there is a space, or socket, where the tooth root was.
 Without the tooth root there to stimulate the surrounding bone, it starts to shrink away from the socket area.
 If you lose too much bone, it may not be possible to place an implant – there simply won’t be enough bone to support it.